DUI with Serious Bodily Injury

 If you or someone you love has recently been charged with DUI with serious bodily injury (SBI), you’re certainly not alone.
 The penalties for driving under the influence are serious enough, but when a person is seriously injured because of it then the consequences are enhanced dramatically.
 You could face a felony charge and even a possible prison sentence.

 Florida, unfortunately, has a reputation for having high DUI crashes and fatality rates every year.
 Nearly 2,000 alcohol-related injury accidents occurred statewide, according to an annual report released by the Florida Department of Highway Safety and Motor Vehicles.
 With such startling statistics, the state of Florida has implemented harsh penalties for people driving under the influence involving serious bodily injury.

 DUI With Serious Injury Attorney in St. Lucie County, FL

-Facing charges for DUI with serious bodily injury?
+Facing charges for DUI with a serious bodily injury?
 It is in your best interest not to speak with law enforcement officials until you’ve retained an experienced attorney.
 Any information you provide to the police can and will be used against you at trial, so you should exercise your right to remain silent.

 Call Meltzer & Bell at (772) 291-2534 or fill out our short online form to set up a time to talk to us.
 One of our DUI defense attorneys will schedule a free consultation to review the details of your situation and point you in the right direction.
-Our team represents clients across the Martin County and St. Lucie County such as Stuart, Palm City, Indiantown, Port St. Lucie and Fort Pierce.
+Our team represents clients across Martin County and St. Lucie County such as Stuart, Palm City, Indiantown, Port St. Lucie, and Fort Pierce.
 You can speak with someone 24 hours a day, 7 days a week.
 Call now.